ACODE91/hiring-engineers/answers.md

 <img src="/img/Timeboard5m.png" width="100%">

 * Take a snapshot of this graph and use the @ notation to send it to yourself.
-  1. Using the samll _camera_ icon on any graph the annotations windows appears.
+  1. Using the small _camera_ icon on any graph the annotations windows appears.
   2. Putting the _@_ simbol will show a list of recipients on the organisation.
 In this example, only one:

 <img src="/img/Annotation.png" width="30%">